Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Abstract

 \section{Abstract}

-In this work, we address the problem of training \gls{rl} agents over communication networks.
-The \gls{rl} paradigm requires the agent to instantaneously perceive the state evolution to infer the effects of its actions on the environment.
-This is impossible if the agent receives state updates over lossy or delayed wireless systems and thus operates with partial and intermittent information.
-In recent years, numerous frameworks have been proposed to manage \gls{rl} with imperfect feedback; however, they often offer specific solutions with a substantial computational burden.
-To address these limits, we propose a novel architecture, named \textit{\gls{hr3l}}, that enables the training of remote RL agents exchanging observations across a non-ideal wireless channel. \gls{hr3l} considers two units: the transmitter, which encodes meaningful representations of the environment, and the receiver, which decodes these messages and performs actions to maximize a reward signal.
-Importantly, \gls{hr3l} does not require the exchange of gradient information across the wireless channel, allowing for quicker training and a lower communication overhead than state-of-the-art solutions.
-Experimental results demonstrate that \gls{hr3l} significantly outperforms baseline methods in terms of sample efficiency and adapts to different communication scenarios, including packet losses, delayed transmissions, and capacity limitations.
+Traditional \gls{rl} frameworks generally assume that the agent perceives the state of the underlying Markov process instantaneously and then takes actions accordingly.
+If the agent cannot directly observe the process, but rather receives state updates from a remote sensor over a lossy and/or delayed channel, it may be forced to operate with partial and intermittent information.
+In recent years, numerous learning architectures have been proposed to manage \gls{rl} with imperfect or remote feedback; however, they offer solutions tailored to specific use cases, often with a substantial computational and communication burden.
+To address these limitations, we propose a novel learning architecture, named \textit{\gls{hr3l}}, that enables the distributed training of \gls{rl} agents over unreliable communication channels without the need to exchange gradient information.
+Our experimental results demonstrate that \gls{hr3l} significantly outperforms the state-of-the-art methods in terms of sample efficiency, leading to faster training and reduced communication overhead.
+In addition, we show that \gls{hr3l} can adapt to different scenarios, including packet loss, delayed transmissions, and bandwidth limitations, without experiencing significant performance degradation.

 \glsresetall